Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-When Jayesh was created, he destroyed his own mold.
+If Jayesh imagines roundhouse kicking someone, that roundhouse kick actually hurts someone.
+Try not to imagine him imagining that.

-Updated on: [29/10/2024]
+Updated on: [30/10/2024]
 <!-- #jokeEnd -->